 YouthBuild is a community-based alternative education program that provides job training and educational opportunities for at-risk youth ages 16-24.
 Youth learn construction skills while constructing or rehabilitating affordable housing for low-income or homeless families in their own neighborhoods.
 Youth split their time between the construction site and the classroom, where they earn their high school diploma or equivalency degree, learn to be community leaders, and prepare for college and other postsecondary training opportunities.
 YouthBuild includes significant support systems, such as a mentoring, follow-up education, employment, and personal counseling services; and participation in community service and civic engagement.
-There are over 220 DOL funded YouthBuild programs in 43 states serving over 6000 youth per year.
+There are approximately 210 actively-funded DOL YouthBuild programs at any given time in more than 40 states, serving over 6,000 youth nationally per year.

 Workforce Innovation and Opportunity Act (July 22, 2014)

 WIOA DOL-Only Final Rule (YouthBuild Section 688)

 Questions and Comments should be sent to: firstname.lastname@example.org

 For YouthBuild Community of Practice and the YouthBuild Newsletter visit: https://youthbuild.workforcegps.org/.